What is a documentary song?

 Although our plans are to collaborate with people internationally, at this point we have only visited the continental United States, Canada, Spain, and Cuba.

 Most documentary songs to date have been in English.
-There have been explorations into Spanish, as well translations into Greek, German, Italian, French, and Portugese.
+There have been explorations into Spanish and Turkish, as well translations into Greek, German, Italian, French, and Portuguese.

 How do I become a documentary songwriter?